SLSA Source Track

 Safe Expunging Process

-SCSs MAY allow the organization to expunge (remove) content from a repository and its change history without leaving a public record of the removed content, but MUST only allow these changes in order to meet legal or privacy compliance requirements.
+SCSs MAY allow the organization to expunge (remove) content from a repository and its change history without leaving a public record of the removed content, but the organization MUST only allow these changes in order to meet legal or privacy compliance requirements.
 Content changed under this process includes changing files, history, references, or any other metadata stored by the SCS.

 Warning